donmezkutay/visjobs/README.md

 ------------

-+ Getting the data using pick_data function
++ Getting the data using pick_data function.
 + Function pick_data():
     * hour=06      --> means the 06Z run of the model
     * latest=True  --> means the latest output with 06Z run